jad-tab/jad-tab.github.io/_posts/2020-03-04-Polynomial_Optimization1.md

 where $$p = \frac{c + 7}{2}$$

+Let us denote by u the area of AMC, by v the area of BMC, and by w the area of AMB.
-Doing the same for BMC and AMC, and setting the areas to be equal we obtain the following equation:
+Setting the areas to be equal we obtain the following equation:

 $$\sqrt{(c/2 + 7/2)(c/2 + 7/2 - 3)(c/2 + 7/2 - 4)(c/2 + 7/2 - c)} \\ +
 \sqrt{(c/2 + 4)(c/2 + 4 - 3)(c/2 + 4 - 5)(c/2 + 4 - c)} \\ +